open/close all folders

 - Misaki Kirihara of Darker Than Black manages to be one of the most sympathetic characters in the series despite spending most of it working against the (amoral, but generally also sympathetic) main characters.
 It helps that the series runs on Grey and Gray Morality.

-- Cats Eye: Inspector Utsumi will never, ever catch the three Classy Cat Burglars.
-Because they're the protagonists, and because his girlfriend is one of them.
+- Cat's Eye: Inspector Utsumi will never, ever catch the three Classy Cat Burglars.
+Because they're just that good, because they're unpredictable and completely insane, and because his girlfriend, who he lives with, is one of them and she and her sisters have little qualms about taking advantage of this.

 - Several police persons appear in Hana no Ko Lunlun, ranging from this trope to Inspector Javert.
 The most archetypical Sympathetic Inspector Antagonists are the policeman who chased after Sayid and Scharo in the first part of the Morocco miniarc, and the inspector form the Egypt episode who pursues a Gentleman Thief that Lunlun has befriended and actually succeeds in catching his target.
 Poor Lunlun never knew she was aiding an outlaw, tho.